msafarty-acpa/iaao2020/README.md

 <li> application as it was built in the demo, </li>
 <li> a blank layout relatively consistent with the R Shiny layout slide </li>
 </ul>

+**Note**: If you wish to run the R code, you must link your own data file and either rename your fields to match my names or edit my data frame references with the proper mappings to your data.
+At some point I will inquire about releasing the data or I will create dummy data and include that spreadsheet for download.